 “Crowns come in different materials, each one with its unique advantages,” says Dr. Daniel Alfaro.

 Dental implants are quickly gaining popularity because they deliver practically all the functionality of a natural tooth with very little special maintenance.
-They are used to replace missing teeth by inserting an implant made with special bio-compatible material into the jawbone where the missing tooth used to be.
+They replace missing teeth by inserting an implant made with special bio-compatible material into the jawbone where the missing tooth used to be.
 After a few weeks, the implant fuses with the bone and is ready to have a crown set on it.
 The end result means that the crown will have the strength and stability given by the jawbone.

 More Complex Procedures

 More and more patients are choosing Costa Rica for complex dental care.
 Most international clinics are prepared to provide care for patients with trauma, cleft palate, temporomandibular joint disorder.
 Patients that have suffered damage due to surgical radiation in treatment of head or neck cancer can also receive extraordinary care.

 If you feel you would benefit from a prosthodontic procedure, fill out the “Find a Dentist” form on this page.
 A qualified dental specialist will contact you to discuss your case.